SAP/openui5-docs/docs/Stable_IDs_All_You_Need_to_Know_f51dbb7.md

 |
 | **Embedded Components**

+|If you want to add an embedded component with a stable ID, you have two options:

-|1.
-Option: Add a component re-use entry in the application component's manifest.json.
+1. Option: Add a component re-use entry in the application component's manifest.json.
 Let's say you want to add an embedded component with the name `embeddedComponent.name`.
 You define it as follows in the application component's manifest.json file:

     ``` json
 "sap.ui5": {